What is Zoning and why does it exist?

 As populations grow and shift, new technologies shape transportation methods, resources become more valued, and the expectations for quality of life increase, so too our planning policies must evolve.
 Gone are the days of highly localized, neatly uniformed prescriptive zoning ordinances that keep within the confines of otherwise artificial political boundaries.
 Today, our communities demand bigger thinking to solve bigger issues.
 The ultimate goal is to remove impediments to creative problem solving.

 How Zoning Laws Are Holding Back America’s Cities, courtesy of The Institute of Humane Studies

 To place the discussion into the broader context and help define successful planning, particularly when examining the urban context, one must inherently defer to Jane Jacobs and her paramount work of 1961 The Death and Life of Great American Cities.
 Jacobs writes that cities possess “a most intricate and close-grained diversity of uses that give each other constant mutual support, both economically and socially”.
 Furthermore, she states, “dull, inert cities, it is true, do contain the seeds of their own destruction and little else.
 But lively, diverse, intense cities contain the seeds of their own regeneration, with energy enough to carry over for problems and needs outside themselves.”

 Future land use regulations must be streamlined, informed, and allow for diversity and flexibility of use.
-This will encourage communities to evolve according the needs of those who inhabit them.
+This will encourage communities to evolve according to the needs of those who inhabit them.